It started with a conversation.

 Two sisters, 15 and 21, spoke about how they experience the world as young women.

 About feeling afraid walking home at night.

 About how their lives were restricted by the fear of harassment

 OUR STREETS NOW

-a campaign demanding the right of women and girls to feel and be safe in public space.
+a campaign demanding the right of women, girls and marginalised genders to be safe in public space.

 Channelling this anger into change, they decided to start a petition.

-Hundreds of women and girls went online to share their stories of being insulted, followed and assaulted in public space.
-Soon enough, thousands of voices were joining the Our Streets Now movement, tired of harassment being a ‘normal’ part of being a girl.
+Hundreds of women, girls and marginalised genders went online to share their stories of being insulted, followed and assaulted on the streets of Britain.
+Soon enough, thousands of voices were joining the Our Streets Now movement, tired of harassment being a ‘normal’ part of growing up a girl.